Mastering the Taper: Proven Strategies to Arrive Fresh and Fast

 Muscle-tension and fast-twitch fibres

-4. Practical application – self‑coaching your taper
+4. Self-coaching your taper

 Step-by-step checklist

-1. Map your last three weeks – note total weekly mileage, longest run, and key quality sessions.
+1. Map your last three weeks.
+Note total weekly mileage, longest run, and key quality sessions.

-2. Apply a progressive volume cut – reduce mileage by ~10 % in week ‑2, another 10 % in week ‑1, and a final 30‑50 % in the last 3‑4 days.
+2. Apply a progressive volume cut.
+Reduce mileage by about 10% in week -2, another 10% in week -1, and a final 30-50% in the last 3-4 days.

-3. Keep intensity alive – replace a 12 mi (≈19 km) steady‑state run with 4 × 1 km at goal race pace, 2 min jog recovery.
+3. Keep intensity alive.
+Replace a 12 mi (≈19 km) steady-state run with 4 × 1 km at goal race pace, 2 min jog recovery.
 The pace stays the same; the total distance drops.

-6. Add real‑time feedback – during the final quality session, a voice cue can remind you to hit the target pace for each interval, keeping the effort sharp without over‑reaching.
+6. Add real-time feedback.
+During the final quality session, a voice cue can remind you to hit the target pace for each interval, keeping the effort sharp without over-reaching.

-7. Tap into collections and community sharing – browse a curated set of taper workouts that other runners have logged.
+7. Tap into collections and community sharing.
+Browse a curated set of taper workouts that other runners have logged.
 Seeing a peer’s successful 5 km taper routine can boost confidence and give you a concrete template.

 Why these features matter

-• Personalised pace zones keep you training at the right effort, preventing the classic pit‑fall of “running too slow and losing the stimulus”.
+• Personalised pace zones keep you training at the right effort, preventing the classic pit-fall of running too slow and losing the stimulus.

-• Adaptive training means you don’t have to manually recalc the mileage each week – the plan respects the 10 % reduction rule and updates itself.
+• Adaptive training means you don’t have to manually recalc the mileage each week.
+The plan respects the 10% reduction rule and updates itself.

 • Custom workouts let you slot in that race-pace interval without rewriting a whole session.